Kate Cann

-Kate Cann (born 1954) is an English journalist and writer of fiction.
+Kate Cann (born 1954) is an English author of fiction.

 Biography

-Kate Cann wrote stories and diaries in her youth, and took two degrees in English and American Literature at the University of Kent, B.A., 1977, M.A., 1978.
-She began work 'in the 1980s...in a publishing house, Time Life Books, as a copy-editor', and when working on a piece of young adult fiction decided to herself that she could do better - in her own words, 'got bitten by the "I can do better than this" bug, and started writing...it took me over'.
+Cann wrote stories and diaries in her youth.
+She received a Bachelor of Arts in English from the University of Kent in 1977, then a Master of Arts in American Literature from the same university in 1978.

+In the 1980s, Cann began work as a copy-editor for the publishing house, Time Life Books.
+When working on a piece of young adult fiction, she decided she could write a better work.
+Later in life, she recalled, "got bitten by the 'I can do better than this' bug, and started writing... it took me over".
 Once Diving In (1983?) was published, she began writing full-time.